-If you are eligible for SSDI benefits, the amount you receive each month will be based on your average lifetime earnings before your disability began.
-This is the only factor that determines your benefit amount, although it may be reduced if you're receiving disability payments from other sources (more on this below).
-In other words, your SSDI benefit amount is not based on how severe your disability is, and unlike SSI, you cannot be denied SSDI because you have too much income or too many resources (assets).
+If you're eligible for SSDI benefits, the amount you receive each month will be based on your average lifetime earnings from before your disability began.
+This is the only factor that determines your benefit amount, although it may be reduced if you receive disability payments from other sources (see below).

 If you've received a paycheck that had money withheld for "Social Security taxes" or "FICA," the wages you made at that job are covered earnings and will count toward calculating your benefit amount.
-Most wages are covered earnings.
+Most wages and salaries are covered earnings.

 If you've worked for yourself and paid self-employment taxes to the IRS for business income or freelance income, those taxes count just like FICA taxes.

 Your SSDI payment will be based on your average covered earnings over a period of years.
 The SSA calls this your "average indexed monthly earnings" (AIME).
 A formula is then applied to your AIME to calculate your primary insurance amount (PIA)—the base figure the SSA uses in setting your actual benefit amount.

 For example, someone in their fifties whose income averaged $100,000 for the past few years might expect a disability payment of $2,500 per month.
 Someone in their fifties who made $60,000 per year might expect a disability payment of $2,000 per month.

 You can check your annual Social Security Statement to see your covered earnings history.
 You'll need to set up an account to see your statement online at my Social Security.
 You can also use the SSA's benefits calculator to estimate the amount of your disability benefits.
 Or, call your local Social Security office, and they can help you estimate what your benefits would be.